 Becoming a landlord presents incredible opportunities for stable passive income.
-However, it also presents new financial and legal obligations, including paying rental income tax.
+However, on top of the general uncertainty brought forth by a pandemic, renting out property also presents new financial and legal obligations, including taxes.
 There are several nuances to taxation of rental income, especially since there are differences between how the IRS treats real estate professionals renting out a property compared to those who simply receive supplemental income from rental activity.

 Generally speaking, if you are making money from operating a rental property, yes, you need to report and pay taxes on your income.
 Rental activity creates taxable income in a majority of cases.
 The only exception to this rule is if you rent out your primary residence, such as renting out a bedroom on a homestay website for less than 15 days during the tax year.
 No income is required to be reported in that case.

 However, if you rent out your primary residence for longer than 15 days or have a vacation or investment property, you must report and pay tax on the net rental income.
 In most cases, rental income is considered investment income and it doesn’t trigger self-employment tax like a “side hustle”.
-However, if you are a real estate professional or looking to make rental activity a full-time gig, you may need to pay self-employment tax in addition to income tax if you have not yet set up a corporation or LLC that may exempt you from this tax.
+However, if you are a real estate professional or looking to make rental activity a full-time gig, you may need to pay self-employment tax in addition to income tax.
+In some cases, you may be able to avoid this tax by forming a corporation or LLC.
+Talk to an accountant or a tax lawyer to understand the potential tax benefits or obligations related to your specific situation.

 What types of expenses can I deduct as a landlord?